-To avoid embarrassing situations, all invitations to Healthcare Professionals should clearly state that guests are not included and that the invitee will have to pay for any guest expenses (e.g. if their spouse stays in the same hotel).
+To prevent any misunderstandings, all invitations to Healthcare Professionals should clearly state that guests are not included and that the invitee will be responsible for covering any guest expenses (e.g. if his/her spouse stays in the same hotel).
+Members should take proactive measures to reinforce this policy, such as using personal vouchers or ticket systems for hospitality events to ensure it is clear that guests are not included.